tkem/carreralib/README.rst

 Licensed under the `MIT License`_.

-Carrera is a registered trademark of Carrera Toys GmbH.
+Carrera® and Carrera AppConnect® are registered trademarks of Carrera Toys GmbH.

+``carreralib`` is not an official Carrera® product, and is not affiliated with or endorsed by Carrera Toys GmbH.

 Thanks to Stephan Heß (a.k.a. slotbaer_) for doing all the hard work.